 You can receive financial education services through your installation's personal financial management program.
 Visit MilitaryINSTALLATIONS for contact information, and choose "personal financial management services" in the selection box.

-If you don't live near a military installation, you can also access personal financial counseling services through Military OneSource or through your local Joint Family Support Assistance Program.
+If you don't live near a military installation, you can also access personal financial counseling services through Military OneSource.
 These counselors understand the military environment and the special challenges you may face.
 To learn more about these financial counseling resources, contact Military OneSource at 800-342-9647.

-Services provided through the Personal Financial Management Program on your installation, Military OneSource and the Joint Family Support Assistance Program are available at no cost.
+Services provided through the Personal Financial Management Program on your installation and Military OneSource are available at no cost.
 Let these services and resources help you make sense of your options for college savings and plan for your children's future.